paymill/paymill-unite-example/README.md

 * _app.merchant.activated_: triggered as soon as a connected merchant completed the activation process.
 Live keys only become valid after this event.
 * _app.merchant.deactivated_: triggered if a merchant, which has been activated previously gets deactivated again.
 This might be triggered together with _app.merchant.rejected_.
 * _app.merchant.rejected_: triggered if a newly connected merchant is rejected during his activation process.
 Live keys will never become valid if this event occurs.
+* _app.merchant.pm.update_: triggered if a merchant payment method has become active or inactive.
+The message will contain all recently active payment methods and an information which one has changed.
+* _app.merchant.app.disabled_: triggered, when a merchant disables an application he previously granted access to his account

 These webhooks can be registered to the application's account and are triggered for every merchant who connects to this application.

 **Note:** app.merchant.activated and app.merchant.rejected are only triggered for merchant's which hadn't completed their activation when connecting to your application.

-The webhook data contains the user_id which was already given to you upon the access token request.
+The webhook data contains the *user_id* which was already given to you upon the access token request.
 This id can be used to match a webhook call to an authorization / connect attempt.

 **Example:**